 There were no chickenpox presentations to sentinel GPs over the past eight weeks.
-The rate of shingles presentations to sentinel GPs decreased to below baseline levels in the past week (Figure 12).
+The rate of shingles presentations to sentinel GPs increased to baseline levels in the past week (Figure 12).

 Figure 12.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the last eight weeks